maxpaschke/udacity-devops-project-3/readme.md

   - Add the new SSH Key

 * Clone the repo into the cloud shell
-  * Use the SSH clone, like `git clone git@github.com:maxpaschke/udacity-devops-third.git`
+  * Use the SSH clone, like `git clone git@github.com:maxpaschke/udacity-devops-project-3.git`

-* Run setup.ps1 to create the following
+* Run setup.ps1 locally to create the following
   * Terraform config
   * VM for the pipeline runner